linas/atomspace-ipfs/README.md

 for all of the usual reasons:
  * When it gets large, it does not scale.
  * Impossible to optimize fetch of atoms-by-type.
+ * Impossible to optimize fetch of incoming set.
  * Update conflicts when there are multiple writers.
  * Performance bottlenecks when there are multiple writers.
+Basically, one is forced to load the entire AtomSpace, which is not only wastefully slow, but might not even fit into available RAM.

 Despite this, a bad, hacky implementation, with the above obvious failures, is created anyway.
 But we need a better design, and that better design seems to be blocked without core changes to the IPFS